rihernandez/alten-booking-service/README.md

 ### Built With

 For this project I used the minimun stack over Node.js, cause it really shine in building fast, scalable network applications, offering benefits in performance, faster development, and other perks.
 Here is a short list of all dependencies used.
+All of this dependencies doesn't need to be installed manually.

 * [Node.js](https://nextjs.org) _(Open-source, cross-platform, back-end JavaScript runtime environment)._
 * [Express.js](https://expressjs.com) _(Back end web application framework for Node.js to build RESTFUL APIs quickly)._